farajabien/monee/README.md

 ## **Features at a Glance**

-- 🧾 **Mpesa Smart Parsing** – paste any Mpesa message, MONEE reads it instantly.
+- 🧾 **Mpesa Smart Parsing** – paste any Mpesa message (6+ formats including M-Shwari), MONEE reads it instantly
-- 📂 **Labels & Categories** – easily group expenses by purpose or person.
+- 📂 **Labels & Categories** – easily group expenses by purpose or person
-- 🎨 **Built-in Essentials** – Food, Transport, Housing, Utilities, Savings, and Misc categories are ready out of the box, so you can start tagging immediately.
+- 🎨 **Built-in Essentials** – Food, Transport, Housing, Utilities, Savings, and Misc categories ready out of the box
+- 🤖 **Smart Auto-Categorization** – fuzzy recipient matching remembers categories for known recipients
-- 📊 **Monthly Insights** – see where your money truly goes.
+- 📊 **Monthly Insights** – see where your money truly goes with top recipients list
-- 🔔 **Daily Check-In Reminders** – gentle push to stay consistent.
+- 🔔 **Daily Check-In Reminders** – gentle push to stay consistent (coming soon)
-- 🌙 **Evening Routine Mode** – quick checklist for all your daily transactions.
+- 🌙 **Evening Routine Mode** – quick checklist for all your daily transactions
-- 💖 **ELTIW (Every Little Thing I Want)** – track what you want and celebrate your wins.
+- 💖 **ELTIW (Every Little Thing I Want)** – track what you want and celebrate your wins
-- 💰 **Income Tracking** – track multiple income sources and payday dates.
+- 💰 **Income Tracking** – track multiple income sources and payday dates
-- 📈 **Income vs Expenses** – see your financial balance at a glance.
+- 📈 **Income vs Expenses** – see your financial balance at a glance
-- 💳 **Debt Management** – track all debts with monthly payment rules.
+- 💳 **Debt Management** – track all debts with monthly payment rules
-- 📅 **Payment Tracking** – mark payments and see your debt payoff progress.
+- 📅 **Payment Tracking** – mark payments and see your debt payoff progress
+- 🆓 **Free Analyzer Tool** – no login required, 100% offline transaction analysis
+- 🎨 **Professional Landing Page** – full feature showcase with comparison table
+- 📄 **Legal Pages** – comprehensive Terms of Service and Privacy Policy
+- 💰 **Money-Bag Branding** – professional logo across all pages
-- 🔒 **Private & Secure** – your data is yours, always encrypted and synced safely.
+- 🔒 **Private & Secure** – your data is yours, always encrypted and synced safely
-- ☁️ **Cloud Sync via InstantDB** – access your data from any device, even offline.
+- ☁️ **Cloud Sync via InstantDB** – access your data from any device, even offline
+- 📱 **PWA Support** – install on phone, works offline, feels like native app

 ---